emmett-framework/emmett/docs/testing.md

 ### Database connection

-The default database handler in weppy will reconnect the database when the request starts and closes the connection when the request ends.
+The default database pipe in weppy will reconnect the database when the request starts and closes the connection when the request ends.

 Due to this, if you need to run database operations, you should manually